mgksu/tailscaled/README.md

 1. Restart tailscaled with `tailscaled.service restart`
 2. Reproduce what are you doing which has problem.
-3. Get log at `/data/adb/tailscale/run/tailscaled.log`
+3. Get log at `tailscaled.service log`

 ## Notes